-Lower Murray Water (LMW) is also advising various low to mid-level recreational BGA alerts on the River Murray from Boundary Bend through to Lock 9.
+Lower Murray Water (LMW) has issued a red alert for BGA at Lake Cullenderaine.
+Various low to mid-level recreational BGA alerts are also current on the River Murray from Boundary Bend through to Lock 9.
 Details of LMW alert locations can be found on the [Blue-green algae monitoring - Lower Murray Water](#) page.